Store Field - Keep an Up-To-Date Game Deadline

 In the previous section you introduced a FIFO that keeps the oldest games at its head and the most recently updated games at its tail.

-deadline, to a game and test against it.
-Time to prepare the field.
+deadline, and test against it.

 # New information